Azure/azure-rest-api-specs/specification/vmware/resource-manager/readme.md

   #   from:
   #     - vmware.json

-  # - suppress: TrackedResourceListByImmediateParent
-  #   reason: list by immediate parent operations are defined
-  #   from: vmware.json

-  # - suppress: TrackedResourceListByResourceGroup
-  #   reason: the PrivateClouds_List operation is by resource group
-  #   from: vmware.json

-  # - suppress: EnumInsteadOfBoolean
-  #   reason: standard property for Operation
-  #   from: vmware.json
-  #   where: $.definitions.Operation.properties.isDataAction

-  # - suppress: EnumInsteadOfBoolean
-  #   reason: standard property for MetricSpecification
-  #   from: vmware.json
-  #   where: $.definitions.MetricSpecification.properties.fillGapWithZero

-  # - suppress: AvoidNestedProperties
-  #   reason: x-ms-client-flatten not needed for Operation
-  #   from: vmware.json
-  #   where: $.definitions.Operation.properties.properties

   # - suppress: RequiredReadOnlySystemData
   #   reason: systemData is not in this API version
   #   from: vmware.json

-  # - suppress: EnumInsteadOfBoolean
-  #   reason: standard property defined by Geneva Metrics
-  #   from: vmware.json
-  #   where: $.definitions.MetricDimension.properties.toBeExportedForShoebox

   # - suppress: ParametersOrder
   #   reason: Breaking change to update the parameters order